Nick3530078/Projects/README.md

 # Projects
  Welcome to my projects repository!
- This repository contains some of the key projects that I have worked on throughout my years at Kent State University.
+ Please use the Google Drive link found in the header of the resume to view the projects I worked on throughout my years at Kent State University.
+The reason for storing the files there is due to GitHub's strict file size limitations.